Toronto Brachial Plexus Injury Lawyers

 Why You Need a Lawyer

-In this type of case, a lawyer can help immensely, and particularly a lawyer who has experience with birth injury cases can be beneficial.
-The medical details can be very complex, and a lawyer experienced in these types of cases will be able to use medical records and other resources in the most effective way to strengthen your claim.
-In addition, an experienced brachial plexus injury lawyer will know how to collaborate with medical experts and use their testimonies to further build the credibility of your case.
+Also, an experienced brachial plexus injury lawyer will know how to collaborate with medical experts and use their testimonies to further build the credibility of your case.
 Having a lawyer by your side can relieve the stress of trying to handle the complicated legal process on your own.
-Being represented by a competent and capable lawyer, you can rest easy with the knowledge that you have a great chance of getting the compensation you deserve that can provide for your child’s future medical expenses.
+By being represented by a competent and capable lawyer, you can rest easily with the knowledge that you have a great chance of getting the compensation you deserve to provide for your child’s future medical expenses.

-Mazin & Associates, PC is the clear choice to take care of birth injury cases involving brachial plexus injuries because of not only our experience, but also the importance we place on maintaining a supportive relationship with our clients.
-Considering the nature of these injuries, we feel a duty to you as well as ourselves to bring justice to doctors and hospitals that neglect their responsibility to provide care and protection to your newborn child.
-We hold your interests as our first priority and we always make sure that we keep you regularly updated on the status of your case.
+Mazin & Associates, PC is the clear choice for representation in brachial plexus injury cases because of our experience and the importance we place on maintaining a supportive relationship with our clients.
+Given the complicated nature of these injuries, it is our duty to bring you justice against doctors and hospitals that neglect their responsibility to provide care and protection to your newborn child.
+We will make your interests our first priority, and we will always ensure that we keep you regularly updated on the status of your case.

 Our founder, Gary Mazin, has over a decade’s worth of valuable experience in litigating and has led the way in establishing our remarkable track record.
 We have won millions of dollars on behalf of our clients in defending their rights against the negligence of others.
-During the legal process, we take the lead on all of the important steps involved with building your case while making sure to communicate with you regularly.
+During the legal process, we will take the lead on all of the important steps in building your case while making sure to communicate with you regularly.
 Always putting the comfort of our clients first, we only work on a contingency basis.
-This lets you focus on getting well and preparing for the future, and you will only owe us if we gain compensation for you.
-Contact us anytime for a free consultation to talk about your particular case and how we can help you best.
+This lets you focus on your child’s treatment and preparing for the future, and you will only owe us if we secure compensation for you.
+Contact us anytime for a free consultation to discuss your particular case and how we can help you best.

 Cases We Handle

-Brachial plexus injuries are serious and their causes all largely stem from the damage of nerves around the shoulder.
-Some types of brachial plexus injuries include Erb’s palsy, Klumpke paralysis, Erb-Duchenne paralysis, and Brachial palsy.
-These examples have different names, but they all share a number of undesirable symptoms, including pain, numbness and in extreme cases, paralysis of the upper limbs.
-Even before the delivery of a newborn infant, the nerves of the shoulder, known collectively as the brachial plexus, may be affected in the mother’s womb by compression.
-During the delivery, there are a variety of complications that may arise that contribute to a brachial plexus injury.
-Some of these include the case of an infant’s head and neck leaning toward the side as the infant’s shoulder cross through the birth canal.
-This is a natural cause, however brachial plexus injuries can just as easily be caused by a doctor’s negligence.
-During the delivery process, a doctor improperly stretching the infant’s neck or pulling their arm can compromise the smoothness of the delivery and lead to brachial plexus injuries.
+Brachial plexus injuries are serious and they largely stem from damage to the nerves around the shoulder.
+Types of brachial plexus injuries include Erb’s palsy, Klumpke paralysis, and Erb-Duchenne paralysis.
+These examples have different names, but they all share a number of undesirable symptoms, including pain, numbness, and in extreme cases, paralysis of the upper limbs.
+The nerves of the shoulder, known collectively as the brachial plexus, may even be affected in the womb by compression before delivery.
+During the delivery, there are a variety of complications that may arise that can contribute to a brachial plexus injury.
+One example is the case of an infant’s head and neck leaning toward the side as the infant’s shoulder cross through the birth canal.
+This is a natural cause.
+However, brachial plexus injuries can just as easily be caused by a doctor’s negligence.

-There are other ways that one rash mistake by a doctor can lead to an unintended brachial plexus injury which goes to show the importance of taking a careful approach in the delivery of a baby.
-The baby may be lodged in the mother’s pelvic area but the doctor may not notice, which can create problems.
-The doctor may handle the baby too fast in an effort to get it out of the womb before the umbilical cord is compressed in the birth canal.
-The problem emerges when the doctor can use too much force in trying to get the baby out, and the network of nerves that connect the spinal cord to the infant’s neck, arm, shoulder, hand, and fingers are at risk of being injured.
+There are multiple ways that rash mistakes by doctors can lead to unintended brachial plexus injuries, which goes to show the importance of taking a careful approach in the delivery of a baby.
+In some cases, a baby may be lodged in the mother’s pelvic area, which can be a problem if the doctor fails to notice.
+Also, the doctor may handle the baby too fast in an effort to get it out of the womb before the umbilical cord is compressed in the birth canal.
+The problem emerges when the doctor uses too much force in trying to get the baby out, putting the network of nerves that connect the spinal cord to the infant’s neck, arm, shoulder, hand, and fingers at risk of being injured.